-- (a) notice pursuant to Rule 32; - (b) legal representation pursuant to Rule 25; - (c) be present at all hearings unless excluded pursuant to Rule 27; - (d) conduct discovery pursuant to Rule 17; - (e) bring motions before the court pursuant to Rule 15; - (f) participate in settlement agreements pursuant to Rule 19; - (g) subpoena witnesses pursuant to Rule 13; - (h) make argument in support of or against the petition; - (i) present evidence; - (j) cross-examine witnesses; - (k) request review of the referee's findings and recommended order pursuant to Rule 7: - (l) request review of the court's disposition upon a showing of a substantial change of circumstances or that the previous disposition was inappropriate; - (m) bring post-trial motions pursuant to Rule 45; - (n) appeal from orders of the court pursuant to Rule 47; and - (o) any other rights as set forth in statute or these rules.
+- (a) notice pursuant to Rule 32; - (b) legal representation pursuant to Rule 25; - (c) be present at all hearings unless excluded pursuant to Rule 27; - (d) conduct discovery pursuant to Rule 17; - (e) bring motions before the court pursuant to Rule 15; - (f) participate in settlement agreements pursuant to Rule 19; - (g) subpoena witnesses pursuant to Rule 13; - (h) make argument in support of or against the petition; - (i) present evidence; - (i) cross-examine witnesses; - (k) request review of the referee's findings and recommended order pursuant to Rule 7:

+- (l) request review of the court's disposition upon a showing of a substantial change of circumstances or that the previous disposition was inappropriate; - (m) bring post-trial motions pursuant to Rule 45; - (n) appeal from orders of the court pursuant to Rule 47; and - (o) any other rights as set forth in statute or these rules.

 The former rules did not distinguish between parties and participants.
-Rule 21 delineates the status and rights of parties, and Rule 22 delineates the status and rights of participants.
+Rule 21 delineates the status and rights of participants, and Rule 22 delineates the status and rights of participants.
 There may be many individuals concerned about the best interests of a child who do not have the immediate connection to the child that justifies treating them as parties.
 The intent of this rule is to ensure that such individuals are aware of the proceedings and are available to provide information useful to the court in making decisions concerning that child.
 A person with participant status may intervene as a party pursuant to Rule 23 or may be joined as a party pursuant to Rule 24.

 Rule 21.03.
-Parties' Addresses
+Parties' Names and Addresses

 It shall be the responsibility of the petitioner to set forth in the petition the names and addresses of all parties if known to the petitioner after reasonable inquiry, and to specify that each such person has party status.
 It shall be the responsibility of each party to inform the court administrator of any change of address.
-If a party is endangered, the party may ask the court to keep the party's address confidential.
+If a party is endangered, the party may ask the court to keep the party's name and address confidential and, if the court grants the request, the name and address shall be provided to the court in a separate information statement that shall not be accessible to the public, parties, or participants, but shall be accessible to the attorneys and the guardian ad litem.